Annotation-guided Protein Design with Multi-Level Domain Alignment: Experiment

-\textbf{Visualizations: } We provide the visualization of generated proteins in Figure ~\ref{fig:visualization}.
-In Figure~\ref{fig:visualization}, all generated domains are marked in red.
-The textual descriptions generated by the annotation set and the e-value $e$ of this sequence are listed below.
-The protein structure are folded by Omegafold~\cite{wu2022high}.
-As observed in Figure~\ref{fig:visualization}, the generated sequences can accurately produce the target domain as per the condition given in the annotation set.
-Interestingly, in scenarios such as two zinc finger case, when the prompt specifies the presence of multiple zinc finger domains, {\method} generates multiple functional domains in response.
-However, {\method} falls to capture the precise numbers of these domains, which can be a direction for future improvement.
+\textbf{Visualizations: } We provide the visualization of generated proteins, folded by Omegafold~\cite{wu2022high}, in Figure ~\ref{fig:visualization}.
+The figure ~\ref{fig:visualization} highlights generated domains in red and provides textual descriptions and e-value $e$ for each sequence.
+We observe the generated sequences accurately produce target domains as specified in the annotation set.
+Interestingly, in scenarios such as two zinc finger cases, when the prompt specifies the presence of multiple zinc finger domains, {\method} generates multiple functional domains in response.
+However, {\method} fails to capture the precise numbers of these domains, which can be a direction for future improvement. \eat{Further analysis of the relationship between generated and prompt domains is provided in the Appendix ~\ref{appendix.numberofdomains}.
+We also assess the success rate on prompts contain only single domain in the Appendix~\ref{appendix.singledomainsuccess}}

+\textbf{Prompt}: We further investigate the relationship between the number of domains in prompts and the proteins generated by {\method}.
+By varying only the domain count in prompts, we generate 900 proteins with `Small (1-3)', `Median (4-6)', and `Large (7-9)' number of domains.
+Figure~\ref{fig:prompt_number} shows that increasing domain numbers in prompts leads to a corresponding rise in generated domains across different e-values, indicating that {\method} can discern and generate the specified number of domains from text prompts through multi-level alignment.
+Given these observations, another interesting question is whether multiple domains in prompt will increase success rates.
+To this end, we re-evaluate PAAG using prompts specified only one domain (PAAG$_{\text{single domain}}$).
+The results are in Table \ref{tab:singledomain} in Appendix.
+We can find while multiple domains improve success rates, PAAG$_{\text{single domain}}$ also outperforms the baselines, confirming the importance of multi-level alignment.